 What is the information center at the park?
 Can I replenish my food and equipment?

-You can collect information such as maps at the Visitor Center, but there are no food and drinks available, so make sure you prepare well in the city of Moab .
-There is a place where you can refill water at the entrance to the visitor centre.
+You can get maps and other information at the visitor center, but they don't sell food or drinks, so make sure you prepare in the town of Moab .
+There is a place to refill your water at the entrance to the visitor center.

-At the Visitor Center, you can learn about the history of Arches and other things, including merchandise with the Arches logo that can only be purchased there, as well as Arches movies, and there is also a bookstore where you can learn about the history of Arches.
-When you try to stop by the visitor centre on the way home, it often becomes late and you won't be able to close in time, so we recommend stopping by before heading out to sightseeing in the park.
+At the visitor center, you can buy merchandise with the Arches logo that you can only purchase there, watch Arches movies, and there is also a bookstore where you can learn about the history of Arches.
+If you try to stop by the visitor center on your way back, it is often too late and you will miss closing time, so we recommend stopping by before you start sightseeing in the park

 weather

-The desert climate is unique to the Grand Circle, making the summer very hot, and the winter is also quite cold due to the high altitude.
-It is dry all year round, but be careful in the summer as it is especially dry and the sun is very strong.
-In the past, the heat has been recorded as 46 degrees in July.
+The Grand Circle has a desert climate that is very hot in the summer and quite cold in the winter due to the high altitude.
+It is dry all year round, but be careful as the summer is particularly dry and the sun is intense.
+In the past, temperatures have been recorded as high as 46 degrees in July

-Recommended hiking seasons are from April to June and from September to November.
-Summer vacation is also available from June to August, and the park is also busy.
-April, October and November are the best season with relatively few people.
-(In the summer, the temperature is slightly above 40 degrees, so take precautions for heat stroke.)
-The off-season is from December to March.
-Especially in January and February, which is midwinter, there is snow accumulation and temperatures are quite low.
+The recommended hiking seasons are April to June and September to November.
+The park is crowded during the peak season, June to August, when summer vacation begins.
+April, October, and November are the best seasons, with fewer people.
+(In summer, temperatures easily exceed 40°C, so be sure to take precautions against heatstroke.)
+The off-season is December to March.
+In January and February, which are the height of winter, there is snowfall and temperatures can be quite low

-The national park itself is open all year round so you can visit, but the weather is easy to change so be sure to stay up to date.
-Information on admission restrictions, weather and conditions can be the Archees National Park website .
+The national park itself is open all year round, so it is possible to visit, but the weather can change quickly, so be sure to keep up to date with the latest information.
+For information on entry restrictions, weather, and conditions, please visit the Arches National Park website .

 Good things to carry on hiking